Pedro

 Pedro is a masculine given name.
 Pedro is the Spanish, Portuguese, and Galician name for Peter.
 Its French equivalent is Pierre while its English and Germanic form is Peter.

 The counterpart patronymic surname of the name Pedro, meaning "son of Peter" (compared with the English surname Peterson) is Pérez in Spanish, Peres in Galician and Portuguese, Pires also in Portuguese, and Peiris in coastal area of Sri Lanka (where it originated from the Portuguese version), with all ultimately meaning "son of Pero".

 The name Pedro is derived via the Latin word "petra", from the Greek word "η πέτρα" meaning "stone, rock".

 The name Peter itself is a translation of the Aramaic Kephas or Cephas meaning "stone".

-An alternative archaic variant is Pero.
+Alternative variants are Petros and Pero.

 Notable people with the name Pedro include: